 My research sits at the intersection of modern and contemporary art history and film and media studies.
-In 2017-18, I am a Visiting Assistant Professor in the Department of Art & Art History and a Scholar-in-Residence at the Center for Western Civilization, Thought, and Policy at the University of Colorado, Boulder.
-From 2015-17, I was a Mellon Postdoctoral Fellow in the Department of Art History & Archaeology at Columbia University.
+I am currently an Assistant Professor of Art History & Visual Culture in the College of Art & Architecture at the University of Idaho.
+In 2018, I was named the inaugural Curatorial Research Fellow at the Ray Johnson Estate.
+Previously, I was a Visiting Assistant Professor in the Department of Art & Art History at CU Boulder, and a Mellon Postdoctoral Fellow in the Department of Art History & Archaeology at Columbia University.
 I received my doctorate in 2014 from the Department of History of Art at Bryn Mawr College, with a dissertation that examined the experimental films of San Francisco-based artists Bruce Conner, positioning them within a Cold War American cultural context.
 This research was supported by a Mrs. Giles Whiting Foundation predoctoral fellowship in 2013-2014.

 I’m currently working on two book projects.
-The first, Imitation of Life: Ray Johnson and Network Aesthetics, this project received an Arts Writers Grant from the Creative Capital/Andy Warhol Foundation in 2015.
-The second, called American Sky: Surveillance and Democracy in Postwar Media Art, analyzes the role of surveillant optics in postwar experimental film, contemporary art, and digital media.
+The first, Imitation of Life: Ray Johnson and Network Aesthetics, was awarded an Arts Writers Grant from the Creative Capital/Andy Warhol Foundation in 2015.
+The second, tentatively entitled American Sky: Surveillance and Democracy in Postwar Media Art, analyzes the role of surveillant optics in postwar experimental film, contemporary art, and digital media.

 My writing has appeared in peer-reviewed journals such as Camera Obscura, Millenium Film Journal, Art Journal, MIRAJ: Moving Image Review and Art Journal, Oxford Art Journal, Radical History Review, Journal of Art & the Public Sphere, and the Journal of Black Mountain College Studies.
-I have published in various exhibition catalogues, including for the 2016 retrospective BRUCE CONNER: IT’S ALL TRUE, organized by the San Francisco Museum of Modern Art and the Museum of Modern Art, New York, and in several edited collections, including Abstract Video: The Moving Image in Contemporary Art, ed.
-Gabrielle Jennings (Oakland: University of California Press, 2015), Artists’ Moving Image in Britain after 1989, ed.
-Erika Balsom et. al. (New Haven: Yale University Press, 2018), and Experimental and Expanded Animation, eds.
-Nicholas Hamlyn and Vicky Smith (London: Palgrave Macmillan, 2018).
+I have written essays for exhibition catalogues, including f0r the 2016 retrospective BRUCE CONNER: IT’S ALL TRUE, organized by the San Francisco Museum of Modern Art and the Museum of Modern Art, New York, and have contributed to various edited collections, including Abstract Video: The Moving Image in Contemporary Art, ed.
+Gabrielle Jennings (Oakland: University of California Press, 2015), Experimental and Expanded Animation, eds.
+Nicholas Hamlyn and Vicky Smith (London: Palgrave Macmillan, 2018), and Artists’ Moving Image in Britain after 1989, ed.
+Erika Balsom et. al. (New Haven: Yale University Press, forthcoming 2019).

 Additional information about my publications can be found on my academia.edu profile.
-You may also contact me via email at johannagosse(at)gmail(dot)com.
+You can contact me via email at jgosse(at)uidaho(dot)edu.